AnimMouse/animmouse-website/content/projects/chihaya-heroku.md

 On 2022-04-23, tracker goes down due to free dyno hours got exhausted due to my other apps, Cloudflare got a nice 3.21 TB bandwidth per day from serving Cloudflare Tunnel error 1033.\
 Tracker has been moved to a separate account to prevent being shut down.

-The torrent tracker is scheduled to be decommissioned on 2022-08-13, with the expiration of the 120181311.xyz domain.
+The torrent tracker has been decommissioned on 2022-08-13, with the expiration of the 120181311.xyz domain.

+During the grace period, the IP address was pointed to Namecheap's parking page, their servers are facing the brunt of requests by torrent clients.